githubnext/gpt4-with-calc/docs/report.md

 - Filtering or rejection of calculations that don't conform to expected requriements
 - Size restrictions rejecting new hallucinated calculations when inputs are small

 For end user-experience it may also be very important to have the models include a textual explanation of any assumptions made in generating the calculations.
-This is feasible given the above through another model invocation to explain any assumptins made.
+This is feasible given the above through another model invocation to explain any assumptions made.

 ## Example 5